Drug Charges in Kane County - Charges Dismissed

 James Dimeas has been successfully handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 26 years.

-James Dimeas has over 25 years of experience handling gun and drug cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas has over 26 years of experience handling gun and drug cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 James Dimeas is a nationally-recognized, award-winning, Kane County criminal defense attorney and published author.
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 Mr. Dimeas has been named a "Best DUI Attorney."
 The American Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any gun and drug lawyer criminal defense lawyer in the United States.
+AVVO rates James Dimeas as "Superb", the highest rating possible for any gun and drug criminal defense lawyer in the United States.